Hugh Everett III

 Hugh Everett III (/ˈɛvərɪt/; November 11, 1930 – July 19, 1982) was an American physicist who proposed the relative state interpretation of quantum mechanics.
 This influential approach later became the basis of the many-worlds interpretation (MWI).
 Everett's theory dropped the wave function collapse postulate of quantum measurement theory, incorporating the observer in the same quantum state as the observation result.
 The quantum statistic becomes a measure of the branching of the universal wave function.
-Everett also helped found small companies specializing in contracts with the US government.

 Although largely disregarded until near the end of his life, Everett's work received more credibility with the discovery of quantum decoherence in the 1970s and has received increased attention in recent decades, with MWI becoming one of the important interpretations of quantum mechanics.

+Everett also helped found small companies specializing in contracts with the U.S. government.

 Early life and education

 Hugh Everett III was born in 1930 and raised in the Washington, D.C. area.
 His parents separated when he was young.
 Initially raised by his mother (Katherine Lucille Everett, née Kennedy), he was raised by his father (Hugh Everett, Jr.) and stepmother (Sarah Everett, née Thrift) from the age of seven.

 At age 12, Everett wrote a letter to Albert Einstein asking him whether that which maintained the universe was something random or unifying.
 Einstein responded as follows: